ivanhofer/sveltekit-typescript-showcase/README.md

    }
    ```

-   > Note: SvelteKit auto-generates the `__types` folder for us.
+   > Note: SvelteKit auto-generates the `./$types` folder for us.
 We can use it to get a `RequestHandler` type that already has the correct shape for the `params` object.

 <!------------------------------------------------------------------------------------------------>